R2 Loss: Range Restriction Loss for Model Compression and Quantization

+Here temperature $\alpha$ is a learnable parameter per layer. $e^{-\alpha}$ term in the auxiliary loss $L_{reg}$, encourages temperature $\alpha$ to increase during training time optimization process to approach hard-min-max loss towards the end of training.
+This loss smoothly penalizes not only outliers but also near-outlier weights together rather strictly brings only outliers down like other \name es.
+Therefore, it might be susceptible to outliers as seen in \cref{fig:weight_dist_mnv2}.

-All the above mentioned range-regularization techniques were employed during training time of the base model itself and not during quantization or compression.
-This was done because the purpose of the $R^2$ is to provide effective initial weights for compression or quantization.
-Range-regularization was added to the cross entropy loss by multiplying a regularization weight to adjust importance between the regularization and the loss during the base training phase.
-This regularization weight has an initial value which differs across the three regularizers.
-Employing range-regularization during base model training and not during quantization or compression also ensures extensibility of range-regularization with any quantization or compression technique.
+All the above mentioned \name~were employed during training time of the base model itself and not during quantization or compression.
+This was done because the purpose of \name~is to provide effective initial weights for compression or quantization.
+This ensures extensibility of \name~to any quantization or compression technique.